 The end result of his mission was realized when this 2019 Ford F-250 was complete.
 To say that it gets attention everywhere it goes in Parker’s hometown of Tulsa, Oklahoma would be a huge understatement.
 His truck is a statement piece solidifying the mantra, “the work you put into a project is what you get out of it.”

 Background Of The Build

 Parker is 22 years old and works as an electrical line technician.
-It’s dangerous work, climbing high up in the air and working on heavy electrical wires, but Parker is well-compensated for it.
+It’s dangerous work, climbing high in the air and working on heavy electrical wires, but Parker is well-compensated for it.
 And as any young man with a lot of money at his disposal would, he found a hobby he loved — the world of diesel trucks.

 “I’ve been into diesels since I was about 16 years old,” he says.
 “My first truck was a Duramax I bought in 2017.
 It got me started on what it was like to own and work on diesels, and I’ve been hooked ever since.”

 After getting firsthand experience on the Duramax, Parker was officially bitten by the diesel bug.
 He realized that simply having a diesel wasn’t enough, and became fixated on one day owning a diesel that would take him all the way to SEMA.
 “I wanted a truck that could make the grade for the show,” comments Parker.
 “It had to be big and bold.
 I called it Project Trust Fund.”

 The F-250 Build Begins

 The end game was raising the truck 28 inches and making it capable of fitting the enormous 42-inch Fury Country Hunter M/T tires on 30-inch American Force 30×16-inch Sidewinder wheels.
 “The wheels are my favorite part about the truck,” comments Parker.

 Highlights Of The Build